Let’s Revise the Popular Phrase “In, But Not Of”

 So let’s revise the popular phrase “in, but not of."
 Christians are not of this world, but sent into it.
 Not of, but sent into.

-More Sent posts from Desiring God:
+More on Mission from Desiring God: